About Regent Bank

 Since our purchase in 2008, Regent has grown from a single market community bank with $72 million in assets into a regional business bank in five different markets and boasts near one billion in total assets.
 We are excited about our growth in all markets.

 Regent Bank’s Board of Directors are Sean Kouplen, Chairman, President and CEO, Greg Boudreau, Brian Busey, Darrel Fry, Chuck Patterson, Jerry Smith, Dr. John Smithson, Don Townsen, Jerry Winchester, Chuck Woolley and Tony Young.
-David Lamb, Jerry Hensley, Steve Baker, Valarie Land and Tracy Williams serve as Advisory Directors and Sandy Moore serves as Secretary to the Board.
+Jerry Hensley, Steve Baker, Valarie Land and Tracy Williams serve as Advisory Directors and Sandy Moore serves as Secretary to the Board.